Kipparis/tutorials/python/README.md

 ```
 when accessing attributes first call is __getattribute__(), then __getattr__()
 + getattribute -- invoked before looking at the actual attributes
+    Warning!
+Using this function may lead to recursion in field lookup
 + getattr -- invoked if the attribute wasn't found the usual ways

 <!-- }}} -->